ExodusMovement/schemasafe/doc/samples/additionalItems.md

  * `[requireValidation] empty rules node is not allowed at #/0`

-## items is schema, no additionalItems
+## when items is schema, additionalItems does nothing

 ### Schema